France’s Macron makes pro-European plea before EU elections

-PARIS (AP) — French President Emmanuel Macron is urging European Union citizens to use their votes in the upcoming European Parliament elections to protect and strengthen an “endangered” Europe.
+PARIS (AP) — French President Emmanuel Macron urged European Union citizens on Monday to use their votes in the upcoming European Parliament elections to protect and strengthen an “endangered” Europe.

-Macron wrote in a column published Monday on the website of French newspaper Le Parisien: “Since World War II, Europe has never been more necessary.
-Yet it has never been more endangered”,
+In a column posted on the website of French newspaper Le Parisien, Macron wrote: “Never, since the World War II, has Europe been as essential.
+Yet never has Europe been in so much danger.”

-The 41-year-old French leader, who campaigned as a strong supporter, called Brexit a symbol of the problems plaguing Europe, alleging that “lies” and “irresponsibility” led to Britain’s scheduled departure from the EU at the end of the month.
+The French leader, who campaigned as a strong supporter of the European Union, called Brexit a symbol of the problems plaguing Europe, alleging that “lie” and “irresponsibility” led to Britain’s scheduled departure from the EU at the end of the month.

-He advised voters in the May 23-26 EU parliament elections to reject nationalist parties that “propose nothing.”
+He advised voters in the May 23-26 EU parliament elections to reject nationalist parties that “offer nothing.”

 Most Read Nation & World Stories